 (Led Ring Only)

-All lots are sold subject to the following conditions of sale, except lots which are sold for £500 or less AND those sold in the Unled Ring; these lots will be sold as they stand (without warranty); all other questions of description and condition being entirely at the risk of the Buyer.
+All horses and ponies in this sale, are subject to the following conditions of sale, and sold under Brightwells General Conditions of Sale which are also detailed below.
+Those lots which are sold for £500 or less are sold as they stand; all other questions of description and condition being entirely at the risk of the buyer.

 (1) A horse shall be entered for a sale on completion of an entry form by or on behalf of the Seller and upon payment to the Auctioneer of the prescribed entry fee.